 3 tbsp coriander leaves, finely chopped

-- Put the cubed chicken into a large bowl.
-Add all of the ingredients, except the butter and mix until combined.
+- Put the diced chicken into a large bowl.
+Add all of the ingredients, except the oil and mix until combined.
 Cover the bowl with cling film and leave to marinate in the fridge for 2-60 hours – the longer the better!

-- Preheat the grill to high and line the grill pan with lightly oiled foil
+- Preheat the grill to high and line the grill pan with foil and spray with oil

-- Brush 4 metal skewers with the melted butter and thread the chicken pieces leaving a small gap between each piece
+- Spray metal skewers with oil and thread the chicken pieces on

-- Ease the chicken from the skewers.
-The chicken can be eaten hot or cold
+- Carefully ease the chicken from the skewers and enjoy hot or cold

 Pin for later